Lethe rohria

-Lethe rohria, the common treebrown, is a species of satyrine butterfly found in Asia.
+Lethe rohria, also known as the common treebrown, is a species of satyrine butterfly found in Asia.

 Description

-Males and females: Upperside van Dyke brown, slightly darker, especially in the female, towards apex of forewing.

-Male.
-Forewing: a costal and two preapical spots white.
-Hindwing: the ocelli (eyespots) of the underside showing through, sometimes forming two or three obscure black spots; two slender subterminal black lines.
-Underside paler, shaded with dark brown.
-Forewing: narrow subbasal and outer cellular transverse sinuous white lines; an irregular broad discal and a narrower postdiscal band white, forming a V, the latter bearing a series of four blind, dusky-black, fulvous-ringed ocelli; the two preapical white spots as on the upperside.
-Distinct slender subterminal whitish and broader terminal ochraceous lines.
-Hindwing: a subbasal transverse sinuous white line; a postdiscal arched series of six black ocelli, their centres disintegrated, their inner ring ochraceous, outer brown, and the whole series bordered inwardly and outwardly by lilacine (lilac-coloured) white lines; finally a slender white subterminal and a broader ochraceous terminal line as on the forewing.
+The forewings are coastal with two white periapical spots.
+The upper side towards the apex of the forewing is van Dyke brown.
+The hindwings are the ocelli (eyespots) of the underside showing through, sometimes forming two or three obscure black spots or two slender subterminal black lines.
+The underside is paler, shaded with dark brown.
+This includes more pronounced markings.
+The white discal band on forewing is prominent.
+The antennae, head, thorax and abdomen are brown, while antennas are periapically black at apex ochraceous.

-Female upperside differs in having a broad, oblique, white, discal band on the forewing and a spot below its posterior end in interspace 1, the inner border of the band bi-emarginate, the outer irregularly sinuous.
-Underside as in the male, but the markings more pronounced, the white discal band on forewing very prominent.
-Antennae, head, thorax and abdomen brown; antennae preapically black, at apex ochraceous.
+Female upper side differs in having an oblique white, discal band on the forewing and a spot below its posterior end in interspace 1.
+The inner border of the band is bi-emarginate, while the outer is irregularly sinuous.
+Their upper side towards the apex of the forewing is van dyke brown, but darker than males.

 Range

-The Himalayas from India (Uttarakhand, Sikkim and Assam), Bhutan, Myanmar (Tenasserim) and extending to China.
+L. rohria inhabit the Himalayas from India, Uttarakhand, Sikkim and Assam.
+This also includes Bhutan, Myanmar (Tenasserim), extending to China.

 Subspecies

+Nilgiriensis

-Race nilgiriensis, Guerin.
-Male.
-Differs only from the male of the typical form in having on the upperside of the forewing an additional white spot placed terminally in interspace 2; the female differs from the female of the typical form in having on the upperside of the forewing the discal white band divided into three distinct well-separated white spots, and on the underside in the same band being distinctly narrower.
+The male differs only from the male of the typical form in having an additional white spot on the upper side of the forewing placed terminally in interspace 2.
+The female differs from the female of the typical form in having on the upper side of the forewing the discal white band divided into three distinct well-separated white spots, and while the underside in the same band is distinctly narrower.

-Central and southern India; recorded on the western side as far north as Mount Abu; Ceylon.
+They inhabit predominantly central and southern India; it is recorded on the western side as far north as Mount Abu, Ceylon.

 Larva

-"Fusiform, elongated; head conical, the vertex being prolonged to an acute point projecting forward and anal segment also prolonged to a point projecting backwards.
-Colour green, with darker dorsal and lateral stripes and a slight ochreous subdorsal stripe" (Moore.)
-"Feeds on grasses" (Green).
+The larvae are green, with darker dorsal and lateral stripes and an ochreous subdorsal strip.
+They are fusiform and elongated.
+Their head is conical.
+The vertex is prolonged to an acute point projecting forward and anal segment prolonged to a point projecting backwards.
+Their diet is grass.